spatialos/UnrealGDK/SpatialGDK/Documentation/content/get-started/example-project/exampleproject-cloud-deployment.md

     This opens the cloud deployment dialog box.
     <%(Lightbox title ="Cloud Deployment" image="{{assetRoot}}assets/screen-grabs/cloud-deploy.png")%>
     <br/>_Image: The Cloud Deployment settings_<br/>
+1. Enter your project name (see [Set up your SpatialOS project name](#step-1-associate-your-game-with-a-cloud-project-name)).
-1. Leave the Project name field as it is.
-In the **Assembly Name** field, enter the name you gave your assembly in the previous step.
+1. In the **Assembly Name** field, enter the name you gave your assembly in the previous step.
 1. In the **Deployment Name** field, enter a name for your deployment.
 This labels the deployment in the [Console](https://console.improbable.io/).
 1. Leave the Snapshot file field as it is.
-In the **Launch Config File** field, enter the path to the launch configuration file for this project.
-By default, this is in `<ProjectRoot>\spatial\`.
+In the **Launch Config File** field, enter the path to the launch configuration file for this project (including the file name).
+By default, this is `<ProjectRoot>/spatial/one_worker_test.json`.
 1. (Optional) If needed, change the **Region**.
 1. (Optional) Create an additional deployment with [simulated players]({{urlRoot}}/content/simulated-players) that connect to your main game deployment.
 Simulated players are game clients running in the cloud, mimicking real players of your game from a connection flow and server-worker load perspective.
 This means they’re useful for scale testing.